apache/dolphinscheduler/docs/docs/en/guide/resource/file-manage.md

 ![file-manage](/img/new_ui/dev/resource/file-manage.png)

+## Basic Operator

-- Create a file
+### Create a File

-  > The file format supports the following types: txt, log, sh, conf, cfg, py, java, sql, xml, hql, properties.
+The file format supports the following types: txt, log, sh, conf, cfg, py, java, sql, xml, hql, properties.

 ![create-file](/img/new_ui/dev/resource/create-file.png)

-- upload files
+### Upload Files

-> Upload file: Click the "Upload File" button to upload, drag the file to the upload area, the file name will be automatically completed with the uploaded file name.
+Click the "Upload File" button to upload, drag the file to the upload area, the file name will be automatically completed with the uploaded file name.

 ![upload-file](/img/new_ui/dev/resource/upload-file.png)

-- File View
+### View File Content

-> For the files that can be viewed, click the file name to view the file details.
+ For the files that can be viewed, click the file name to view the file details.

 ![file_detail](/img/tasks/demo/file_detail.png)

-- Download file
+### Download file

 > Click the "Download" button in the file list to download the file or click the "Download" button in the upper right corner of the file details to download the file.

-- File rename
+### Rename File

 ![rename-file](/img/new_ui/dev/resource/rename-file.png)

-- delete
+### Delete File

-  > File list -> Click the "Delete" button to delete the specified file.
+File list -> Click the "Delete" button to delete the specified file.

-- Re-upload file
+### Re-upload file

-  > Re-upload file: Click the "Re-upload File" button to upload a new file to replace the old file, drag the file to the re-upload area, the file name will be automatically completed with the new uploaded file name.
+Click the "Re-upload File" button to upload a new file to replace the old file, drag the file to the re-upload area, the file name will be automatically completed with the new uploaded file name.

 ![reuplod_file](/img/reupload_file_en.png)

+> Note: File name or source name of your local file can not contain specific characters like `.` or `/` when you trying to
+> upload, create or rename file in resource center.

 ## Example